 Just like the city itself, Dubai International is home to a number of fantastic places to eat.
 Whether you’re looking for a quick snack on your way from one gate to another, or are absolutely famished after an eight-hour flight, you’re in for a treat.

 Perfect for business travelers in a group who fancy a quick bite to eat, Giraffe has enough in its locker to satisfy the tastes of any crowd.
-Generous portions means you’re well fed and comfortable for any connecting flight.
+Generous portions mean you’re well fed and comfortable for any connecting flight.
 As any seasoned traveler can tell you, traveling on a full stomach can make all the difference between a cramped and uncomfortable nightmare and a dreamy experience among the clouds.

 Those who find themselves in Terminal 1 need not fear, there is a great selection of food to be found here, too.
 “The Kitchen” is one of the newest casual concepts in the Wolfgang Puck airport dining collection, and it promises a relaxing and welcoming atmosphere.
 The celebrity chef, who was born in Australia and then relocated to the United States, opened up this restaurant as part of an expansion into the city and isn’t the only celebrity chef to have muscled-in on the region.
 Though he is possibly the only one with the foresight to service hungry travelers, which is lucky for you.

 The restaurant itself could be overlooked if you’re not paying attention.
 Nestled in the corner of Terminal 1’s food court, you’d be remiss not to pop in if you’ve got a few hours to kill – though its small size means it is perhaps not the best idea if you’re with a larger group of colleagues.
 You can choose from delectable, Neapolitan-style pizza or a melt-in-the-mouth Scottish salmon dish (among many others).
 If you’ve saved enough room, the chocolate layer cake is delicious and so rich that you’ll presume it’s in Dubai for the tax breaks.

 Dubai, in general, is not regarded as a haven for those who enjoy a tipple.
-Dubai Airport, however, is home to an array of watering holes, ideal for whiling away a few hours with colleagues or even calming some shaky nerves (perfect if you’re not the most enthusiastic flyer in the world).
+Dubai Airport, however, is home to an array of watering holes, ideal for whiling away a few hours with colleagues or even calming some shaky nerves (perfect if you’re not the most enthusiastic flier in the world).
 If you’re on your way to the other side of the world for business, a quick drink or two during your stop off in Dubai might be your last chance to truly relax, so you’ll want to grasp the opportunity as best you can.
 Check out the Heineken Lounge, McGettigan’s and Jack’s Bar and Grill for all your needs.

-Dubai airport lounges – find your airport oasis
+DXB airport lounges – find your airport oasis

 One thing beyond question, however, is how important it can be to relax during those hours between flights.
 If you’ve just touched down after a near 20-hour journey from the States or you’re on your way to the East for business, you’ll want a quiet environment where you can catch up on the previous hours.

 The seating and decor are, as you’d perhaps expect, the absolute height of class and luxury, giving the impression of being in some exclusive gold club rather than the middle of one of the busiest airport terminals in the world.
 There’s also a Health Hub in each lounge, which means you can grab a Mediterranean vegetable wrap or a gluten-free muffin, to give yourself a tasty treat without the inevitable guilt.

 First Class lounges come with every luxury and amenity you would expect, and quite a few you wouldn’t even have imagined.
 Emirates’ First Class lounge features a cigar bar and a dedicated Le Clos wine cellar (with sommeliers) if you have nothing on your agenda for the next couple of hours, in addition to a quiet area with sofas and chaise lounges.

 Dubai airport duty-free – upgrade your everything

 Dubai has very quickly established itself as perhaps the shopping and commerce center of the world, and its airport is no exception.
 The duty-free section at most airports will mainly consist of a few bottles of whisky, some perfume, and souvenir T-shirts.
 Dubai airport shopping, however, takes on an entirely different flavor.
 From local delicacies to luxury brands, from clothing to the latest tech and gadgets, Dubai International Airport’s duty-free section is something more akin to a capital city shopping mall and is a veritable shopping haven.

 All stores are open 24 hours a day and are located in each of the three terminals.
-Whether you’re choosing between Cuban and Honduran cigars or browsing rack after rack of aged Scottish whisky, you’ll be cursing the duty free limit.
-In Dubai, as with the rest of the world, duty free limits apply and are relatively strictly enforced.
+Whether you’re choosing between Cuban and Honduran cigars or browsing rack after rack of aged Scottish whisky, you’ll be cursing the duty-free limit.
+In Dubai, as with the rest of the world, duty-free limits apply and are relatively strictly enforced.
 Perhaps you can contemplate emptying half your hand luggage into the bin to make room for more products.
 How much do you really need those car keys and passport anyway?

 With so much to offer, whether you’re passing through Dubai or in the city for a visit, it’s best to view your time in the airport less as a monotonous necessity and more as an intriguing opportunity for a canny traveler.
 There aren’t many other places in the world where there is such a concentration of outstanding cuisine, incredible shopping, and luxurious lounge spaces.
 Above all, Dubai International Airport offers you boundless opportunities to do something with the time that you may otherwise have spent sitting, waiting, and staring into space.
 And for those who spend a great deal of their lives in airports, maybe that’s the greatest gift of all.